 Photo above: Homemade peanut butter, bacon, and carrot dog biscuits.
 Recipe below.

 A medley of pea-sized homemade treats (photo below) comes in very handy for distracting your dogs through necessary but unpleasant situations, ie. vet visits, nail grooming, osteopath and acupuncture treatments, etc. (A friend of mine calls these party mixes.
 I don’t know what I would have done if she hadn’t shared this technique with me.
 Thank you Marie-Emmanuelle!)
 Recipes are posted below.
 Also, my dog will gladly take medication when it’s hidden in cheese.
+I’ve found that cream cheese is the easiest to work with.

 Peanut Butter and Bacon Dog Biscuits Recipe (Gluten-Free)